Ebenezr/Helpdesk-api/README.md

 --- The features of a HelpDesk web application that allows students to post questions and provide solutions to other questions are as follows:

--The application allows students to post questions and provide solutions to other questions in a forum-like setting.
+-- The application allows students to post questions and provide solutions to other questions in a forum-like setting.

--The application includes a search function that allows students to search for specific questions or topics.
+-- The application includes a search function that allows students to search for specific questions or topics.

--The application allows students to up-vote or down-vote questions and solutions, providing a way for the community to rate the usefulness of questions and solutions.
+-- The application allows students to up-vote or down-vote questions and solutions, providing a way for the community to rate the usefulness of questions and solutions.

--The application allows students to comment on questions and solutions, providing a way for the community to provide feedback.
+-- The application allows students to comment on questions and solutions, providing a way for the community to provide feedback.

 ### description

 --- The HelpDesk web application is a great way for students to get help with their studies.

--By posting questions and providing solutions to other questions, students can help each other out and learn from each other.
+-- By posting questions and providing solutions to other questions, students can help each other out and learn from each other.

--This application is a great resource for students who are struggling with a particular subject.
+-- This application is a great resource for students who are struggling with a particular subject.

--By being able to see what other students are asking, they can get a better understanding of the material.
+-- By being able to see what other students are asking, they can get a better understanding of the material.

--Additionally, by providing solutions to other students' questions, they can deepen their own understanding of the subject matter.
+-- Additionally, by providing solutions to other students' questions, they can deepen their own understanding of the subject matter.

 ## How to set up and run the project